 Unpaid Foreign Claims

-The Foreign Claims Awards are certified to the Department of the Treasury for payment by the Foreign Claims Settlement Commission (FCSC), an independent quasi-judicial federal agency, which is administratively a component of the U.S. Department of Justice.
+Foreign claim awards are certified to the Department of the Treasury by the Foreign Claims Settlement Commission (FCSC), an independent quasi-judicial federal agency, which is administratively a component of the U.S. Department of Justice.

-The Department of the Treasury's role is to ensure that the FCSC claimants receive the proper payment amount as authorized in the public law that governs each Foreign Claims Program.
+The Department of the Treasury ensures that claimants receive the payment amount that is authorized in the public law that governs each Foreign Claims Program.

-In the case of a deceased awardholder, 31 CFR 250.4 outlines the basic materials that the Fiscal Service will need to establish the proper payee and authorize a payment.
-A completed Standard Form 1055 and Certification Form may also be required.
+In the case a deceased award holder, 31 CFR 250.4 identifies the documentation that Fiscal Service needs to establish the proper payee and authorize payment.
+Standard Form 1055 and Certification Form may also be required.

 Bureau of the Fiscal Service

 3201 Pennsy Drive, Building E